Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization

 Also, experiments are conducted to investigate what geometric features are encoded in each dimension of the learned representation.
 A series of manually designed feature vectors are fed into the decoder, where all the elements are set to zero except for one specific dimension.
 That particular element is changed gradually from $-10$ to $10$, and the designed feature vectors are mapped to the airfoil coordinate domain by the decoder.
 Changes of generated airfoils are illustrated in Fig~\ref{fig:change}, and the 2D embedding of feature vectors using parametric t-SNE is shown in Fig~\ref{fig:change_cluster}.
 Here, only four dimensions are chosen for analysis purposes.

-The 1\textsuperscript{st} dimension encodes the height of the upper boundary, as illustrated in Fig~\ref{fig:change_1}.
-As the 1\textsuperscript{st} dimension increasing from $-10$ to $10$, the height of the front half airfoil increases while the tail becomes thinner.
+The 1\textsuperscript{st} dimension encodes the height of the upper boundary, as illustrated in Fig~\ref{fig:change}a.
+As the 1\textsuperscript{st} dimension increases from $-10$ to $10$, the height of the front half airfoil increases while the tail becomes thinner.
 The 8\textsuperscript{th} dimension encodes the camber of both the upper boundary and the lower boundary.
 It is shown that by tuning the 8\textsuperscript{th} dimension, the upper boundary of the airfoil changes from a concave curve to a horizontal straight line, while the lower boundary evolves from a concave to a convex curve.
 Interestingly, the 22\textsuperscript{nd} dimension encodes quite similar representations as the 1\textsuperscript{st} dimension while in the opposite direction.
-In other words, generated airfoils from feature vectors whose 22\textsuperscript{nd} dimension change from $-10$ to $10$ are like those with the 1\textsuperscript{st} dimension change from $10$ to $-10$ as illustrated in Fig~\ref{fig:change_cluster_1} and Fig~\ref{fig:change_cluster_22}.
+In other words, generated airfoils from feature vectors whose 22\textsuperscript{nd} dimension change from $-10$ to $10$ are like those with the 1\textsuperscript{st} dimension change from $10$ to $-10$ as illustrated in Fig~\ref{fig:change_cluster}a and Fig~\ref{fig:change_cluster}c.